kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 So I experienced PSPad turning on Windows Speech Recognition and freezing, so I remembered why I quit using it.
 Before turning back to the second-best solution, I had an idea.
 What if it is just the wrong key?
 Would I get the same phenomenon with another key?
 So I just redefined AHK to `F8`.
 The problem is gone.

 What's more, it turned out that I originally had chosen that key `F8` and used it in connection with `F4` to open Dragon DictationBox.
 Somehow I must have decided that the combination `F9 F10` is much more pleasant than the combination `F8 F10`, which introduced trouble.
 I'm glad I'm back to smooth operations.
+Hallelujah!

 Digression: Pronunciation <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------